 - Burning wood by fire turns the wood into ashes. - The term "fire" is also used figuratively, usually referring to judgment or purification. - The final judgment of unbelievers is in the fire of hell. - Fire is used to refine gold and other metals.
-In the Bible, this process is used to explain how God refines people through difficult things that happen in their lives. - The phrase "baptize with fire" could also be translated as, "cause you to experience suffering in order to purify you."
+In the Bible, this process is used to explain how God refines people through difficult things that happen in their lives. - The phrase "baptize with fire" could also be translated as "cause to experience suffering in order to be purified."

-(See also: pure, purify, purification)
+(See also: pure)